abd-ibn/nlp-chatbot/README.md

 5. For the Pinecone vector database:

-   - Run the notebook `embedding.ipynb` to store the necessary data for this project into your Pinecone index.
+   - Run the notebook `3-embedding.ipynb` to store the necessary data for this project into your Pinecone index.

 6. Finally, to run the application, execute the following command: